WeTransfer/format_parser/README.md

 matches.first.orientation   #=> :top_left
 ```

-If nothing is detected, the result will be `nil`.

 ## Design rationale

 We need to recover metadata from various file types, and we need to do so satisfying the following constraints: